StudioEtrange/ConfigTree/docs/advanced_usage.rst

 -------

-:class:`configtree.loader.Updater` object is used to put loaded data into the result object of :meth:`configtree.loader.Loader.__call__`.
-The updater responds to adding syntactic sugar into regular the data that come from YAML, JSON, and other files.
+:class:`configtree.loader.Updater` object is used to put loaded data into the result object of :meth:`configtree.loader.Loader.__call__` method.
+The updater responds for adding syntactic sugar into regular data that come from YAML, JSON, and other files.

 Updating process can be basically illustrated by the following code:

 ..  code-block:: python

-    for key, value in flatten(loaded_data.items()):
+    for key, value in loaded_data.items():
         # result_tree[key] = value

-        # Instead of simple assignment above, we call updater to it.
+        # Instead of simple assignment above, we call updater.
-        # So that extending updater, we can change default behavior.
+        # So that extending updater, we can change the default behavior.
         updater(result_tree, key, value)

 To pass updater into :class:`configtree.loader.Loader` programmatically use: